 In spring, many birds are on the lookout for materials to build their nests.
-Blackbirds, grackles, phoebes, barn swallows, robins, and wood thrushes all use mud and a variety of other construction materials in their nests, but depending on the weather and location, those materials may be in short supply.
+Red-winged Blackbirds, Common Grackles, Eastern Phoebes, Barn Swallows, American Robins and Wood Thrushes all use mud and a variety of other construction materials in their nests.
+Depending on the weather and location, however, those materials may be in short supply.

 You can encourage birds to nest around your property if you provide sources of mud and nest-lining materials.

-- Find a good spot at the edge of a flower or vegetable garden to establish a mud hole.
+- Choose a spot at the edge of a flower or vegetable garden to establish a mud hole.

-- Use a hose or carry water to the spot in a pail and pour it into the earth.
+- Use a hose or a bucket of water to wet the earth.

-- Try to find soil that is clayey.
-It is okay if there are small bits of grass or other plant fibres in the mud.
+- Try to find clay soil.
+Don’t worry if the mud contains small bits of grass or other plant fibres.

 - Hang the bag from a clothesline or tree branch in your backyard.

-- Keep the mud hole moist with a regular sprinkling of water.
+- Keep the mud hole moist by regularly sprinkling it with water.

 - Replenish the onion bag with nest-lining materials as needed.